Location: High Melton, Doncaster, United Kingdom

 Fees for each week include:

-This information can also be found at http://www.sheffield.ac.uk/archaeology/fieldwork/brodsworth
+This information about the project can be found at: http://www.sheffield.ac.uk/archaeology/fieldwork/brodsworth

 Period(s) of Occupation: Iron Age, Roman, Medieval

 Project Size: 25-49 participants

 Minimum Length of Stay for Volunteers: 1 week

 Experience Required: None

 Room and Board Arrangements

 The project will be based at the University Centre Doncaster, where there will be fully working campsite.
 There is plenty of space to set up any size tent; if you are travelling some distance and cannot bring a tent with you, there are some available from the project at no extra cost, but these are first come first serve.

 The project will have access to the Centre's gymnasium facilities, which includes indoor toilets, showers, locker rooms, and washing machines.
 There will also be a secure area that will be locked and monitored at all times.